engr101staff/engr101matlab/_sources/program_design_in_cpp/main.in.rst

 --------------------------------------
-Checking If All Element Match Criteria
+Checking if All Element Match Criteria
 --------------------------------------

 Sometimes, you want to check if all element(s) match some criteria.
 For example, you might want to know "are all the elements zero?" or "are all the elements positive?".
-Our strategy here is to frame this as a "checking if any match" pattern, and then use a loop with **early termination** to check for any **counterexamples**.
+Our strategy here is to frame this as a "checking if any match" match, and then use a loop with **early termination** to check for any **counterexamples**.
 In other words, we can use negation to turn an "all" question into an "any" question.
 Here is an example that you can use as a template for this pattern:

 .. code-block:: cpp